Louisiana Hourly Paycheck Calculator

 • Outputs you’ll see: Line-by-line taxes (FICA, federal, state), deductions, employer-paid items (for reference), and net pay.

-Louisiana Income unemployment tax rate — 10 Years (Employer SUTA)
+Louisiana Employer SUTA — 10 Years

 Use this planning table and replace placeholders with official Louisiana Workforce Commission figures (taxable wage base, experience-rated range, and new-employer rate) before publishing.